VMS in the News

 On June 8, 2013, we were very proud to be lead organizers for TEDx Livermore at Las Positas College.
 Thanks to the support of many sponsors, including our lead donors Fremont Bank, Safeway, Courtyard Marriott Livermore and Workday, we brought this world-class conference to Livermore.
 With a theme of Creating our Future: Innovate and Educate, we showcased Valley Montessori School as a thought leader in the region, and provided a wonderful professional development opportunity for a large number of our teachers and administrators.
 It is important for members of any institution that values life-long learning, to get outside “the box” and see what cutting edge educators and innovators are thinking and creating!
 To learn more about this incredible event visit www.TEDxLivermore.com.

 Valley Montessori School has been formally accepted as a provisional member by the California Association of Independent Schools (CAIS)

-This is a wonderful step for VMS because it signifies that we are institutionally strong and “accreditation worthy” in the world of independent schools beyond AMS & WASC.
-It will also provide us access to a wealth of resources and support that will strengthen our school.
-If you want a more detailed sense of CAIS, I invite you to check out their website at www.caisca.org.
+This was a wonderful step for VMS because it signifies that we are institutionally strong and “accreditation worthy” in the world of independent schools beyond AMS & WASC.
+It has provided us access to a wealth of resources and support that have strengthened our school.
+If you want a more detailed sense of CAIS, we invite you to check out their website at www.caisca.org.